bmc/brizzled/id/116/index.md

     project:
       properties:
         build.sourceEncoding: UTF-8

+Those latter two formats are more readable, with less visual noise, than the Maven XML version.

 A fully-loaded Maven configuration file--even a simple one­-can look like a [big, gray blob][javautil-pom], with all that XML markup getting in the way